Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 If we take a look at the heat map, we have the highest number of rides in the Summer and the lowest in the Winter for both members and casual riders.

 ### Summarised results
-Let’s go back to the question that was assigned to me: “How do annual members and casual riders use Cyclistic bikes differently? “.
+Let’s go back to the question that was assigned to me: “How do annual members and casual riders use Cyclistic bikes differently?“.

 Because we want to convert casual rides into members, we will focus on what makes the casual riders different from the members.